apify/crawlee/docs/api/PuppeteerCrawler.md

         })
     },
     handleFailedRequestFunction: async ({ request }) => {
-        // This function is called when crawling of a request failed too many time await Apify.pushData({
+        // This function is called when the crawling of a request failed too many times await Apify.pushData({
             url: request.url,
             succeeded: false,